May settled at $16.25, June at $16.61, and the second half of the year closed with its average at $17.00 per cwt.

 As the dairy crisis slogs into its fifth year of pain, there is renewed interest—once again—in some form of supply management.

-The CME spot product market was softer on Wednesday as 3 of the 5 products offered were lower.
+The CME Spot product market showed some strength on Wednesday as all 5 products traded.